hariKRN2000/hariKRN2000/README.md

 - Developed a vapour liquid equilibria analysis tool to design distillation columns and integrated cooling towers starting from importing data from publicly available databases.

 ### 🌱 **iGEM 2022**
-- Developed machine learning models to predict translation efficiency from 5'-UTR sequences, enabling the identification of optimal designs for enhanced gene expression.
+- Developed an Artificial Neural Network model to predict translation efficiency from 5'-UTR sequences, enabling the identification of optimal designs for enhanced gene expression.
 - Contributed to the team winning a **Silver Medal** at iGEM 2022 in Paris.

 ---